9 FAM 403.2

 9 FAM 403.2-6(A) Limiting Applications From Previously Refused Applicants

 a.
-You may not institute a procedure requiring those recently refused visas to submit new applications in writing.
+You may not institute a procedure requiring applicants recently refused visas to submit new applications in writing outside of the ordinary application process.
 Such procedures interpose an unnecessary step in the visa process, which does not result in a visa adjudication and for which no fees are collected.

 b.
 Applicants who have previously been refused under INA 214(b) may reapply at any time.
 Applicants who are reapplying must follow the same steps as first-time applicants: paying the MRV fee; submitting a new visa application form and photo; having their biometric data taken; and being interviewed by a consular officer.